Netherlands

 🛡️ Tenant rights

 Landlords may request a BKR (Bureau Krediet Registratie) check and employer income statement.
 A BSN (burgerservicenummer / citizen service number) and DigiD are required for formal lease agreements.
 Expats without Dutch credit history should supply their employment contract, 3 months' payslips, and an employer salary confirmation letter.
 Social housing (sociale huurwoning) is managed by housing corporations (woningcorporaties).
 Register via Woningnet or your municipality's portal.
 Average wait in Amsterdam is 10–15 years — not a realistic short-term option.
-The private rental sector (vrije sector, above the liberalisation threshold ~€879/month) is the primary route for expat arrivals.
+The private rental sector (vrije sector, above the liberalisation threshold €932.93/month from 1 January 2026) is the primary route for expat arrivals.

 Where to search for rentals